The variance of a general class of multiplicative functions in short intervals: Abstract

 \section{Abstract}

-We study a general class of multiplicative functions by relating ``short averages" to its ``long average".
-More precisely, we estimate asymptotically the variance of such a class of functions in short intervals using Fourier analysis and counting rational points on certain binary forms.
-Our result is applicable to the interesting multiplicative functions $\mu_k(n),\frac{\phi(n)}{n}, \frac{n}{\phi(n)},$ $\mu^2(n)\frac{\phi(n)}{n}$, $\sigma_{\alpha}(n)$, $(-1)^{\#\{p\,: \, p^k|n\}}$ and many others that establish various new results and improvements in short intervals to the literature.
+We study a general class of multiplicative functions by establishing a connection between their ``short averages" and ``long average".
+More precisely, we employ Fourier analysis and the counting of rational points on specific binary forms to provide asymptotic estimates for the variance of this class within short intervals.
+Our results apply to notable multiplicative functions such as $\mu_k(n)$, $\frac{\phi(n)}{n}$, $\sigma_{\alpha}(n)$, among others, yielding several new results and improvements in the realm of short interval analysis.
+Remarkably, our results disprove a conjecture of van Overbeeke concerning the variance of $\frac{\phi(n)}{n}$.